-The SRC Grant Review Committee will be guided by:
+The Review Committee will be guided by:

-- SSHRC EDI in the research enterprise. - SSHRC Guide to addressing EDI in applications. - For a project which falls under SSHRC's definition of Indigenous research, the Guidelines for the Merit Review of Indigenous Research and Chapter 9 of the TCPS2: Research Involving First Nations, Inuit, and Métis Peoples of Canada (i.e., as required).
+- SSHRC EDI in the research enterprise. - SSHRC Guide to addressing EDI in applications.

+For a project which falls under SSHRC's definition of Indigenous research, the Guidelines for the Merit Review of Indigenous Research and Chapter 9 of the TCPS 2: Research Involving the First Nations, Inuit and Métis Peoples of Canada will be used (as required).